Denis Alibec: International career

-Alibec played youth football for Romania at under-17, under-19 and under-21 levels.
-On 11 October 2015, after being called up on several occasions in the past, he gained his first cap for the full side in the last UEFA Euro 2016 qualifying match against the Faroe Islands, replacing Bogdan Stancu in the 90th minute of the 3–0 win.
+Alibec played youth football for Romania at under-17, under-19, and under-21 levels.
+After being called up on several occasions in the past, he gained his first cap for the full side in the last UEFA Euro 2016 qualifying match against the Faroe Islands, on 11 October 2015.
+He replaced Bogdan Stancu in the 90th minute of the 3–0 win.

-In June 2016, Alibec was selected by Anghel Iordănescu in his squad for the final tournament in France, and appeared as a substitute in the opening 2–1 defeat to the hosts.
+In June 2016, Alibec was selected by Anghel Iordănescu in his squad for the final tournament in France, and entered as a substitute in the opening 1–2 defeat to the hosts.
+He then started in the 0–1 loss to Albania on 19 June, which resulted in a group-stage exit.
+Alibec appeared sparringly for the national team in the following years, and only scored his first official goal in a 3–2 Nations League away win over Austria, on 7 September 2020.

+In the Euro 2024 qualifiers, Alibec totalled nine games and scored three goals, including one in the final 1–0 victory over Switzerland.
+Romania finished its group unbeaten and qualified from the first place.
+On 7 June 2024, Alibec was named in the squad for the Euro 2024.
+He only made two substitute appearances, as Romania topped its group but was eliminated by the Netherlands in the round of 16.

 Personal life

 Alibec's father and uncle, Gevrim and Gelil, respectively, are of Tatar ethnicity and played football together for roughly ten years at FC Neptun in the third division.